 When planning your examination strategy, it is sensible to keep in mind the nature of the examination method which the University uses (the conventional method in UK higher education over the past two centuries).
 If the examiners allowed you to set the questions, you could prepare good answers in a few months; by setting the questions themselves, they ensure that a candidate cannot be adequately prepared without study over a broad area.
 They will therefore not be interested in answers which are in any way off the point, and they will severely penalise 'short weight' - too few properly written out answers.
-The examiners are looking for your own ideas and convictions and you mustn't be shy of presenting them.
+The examiners are looking for you to make arguments (i.e. supply reasons in support of answers to the questions asked), not merely to provide reports of other people's arguments, although such reports may form part of the larger argument that you make, as when it is important to explain to your reader what one author thinks in order to critique it.
 When you have selected a question, work out what it means and decide what you think is the answer to it.
 Then, putting pen to paper, state the answer and defend it; or, if you think there is no answer, explain why not.
 Abstain from presenting background material.
 Do not write too much: most of those who run out of time have themselves to blame for being distracted into irrelevance.
-Good examinees emerge from the examination room with most of their knowledge undisplayed.
+Good examinees emerge from the exam with most of their knowledge un-displayed.
 Examiners' reports can be helpful in identifying the characteristics of good and bad answers in the various papers.